 To whom exactly are you promoting your products or services?
 Mass marketing rarely works in the B2B environment.
 You need to identify your target audience – the audience who's most likely to buy your product or service – after which you can adjust your marketing campaigns to focus on this demographic.
 The more specific you can get, the more personalized your messaging will be; which will give you much better results.

-Depending on your industry and what you sell, studies have shown that it often takes a minimum of 3-5 correspondences with a prospect before that prospect buys a product or service.
+Depending on your industry and what you sell, studies have shown that it often takes a minimum of 5-8 correspondences with a B2B sales lead before that prospect buys a product or service.
 So, if you pitch your product or service during the initial stages of the relationship, it may discourage the prospect from taking action.
 Don't worry about selling your product or service just yet, but instead focus on attracting prospects to your sales funnel, after which you can make your pitch.

 Create a Strong Message